tatango/slate/source/index.html.md

 subscriber[gender] | (optional) Gender - char('Male' or 'Female')
-subscriber[bypass_opt_in_process] | When true, add the subscriber without them receiving a "Reply YES to subscribe" message. subscriber[bypass_opt_in_response] | When true, bypass sending the confirmation message that is sent once the subscriber successfully subscribes. tags | (optional) List of tags, comma separated, for example: 'vip customer, card holder, daily alerts'
+subscriber[bypass_opt_in_process] | When true, add the subscriber without them receiving a "Reply YES to subscribe" message. subscriber[bypass_opt_in_response] | When true, bypass sending the confirmation message that is sent once the subscriber successfully subscribes. subscriber[tags] | (optional) List of tags, comma separated, for example: 'vip customer, card holder, daily alerts'

 ### Responses Explained